TyeStrader/tweaker-no-tweaking/README.md

 Using the mask $\color{blue}\textsf{{222222222222222222222222222222222222222222222222}}$ for `MitigationOptions` might not actually disable them, using (powershell) `Get-ProcessMitigation -Name discord.exe -RunningProcess` returned that both CFG and ASLR high/bottom was enabled, with process explorer also confirming this.
 Instead I took a look at what mask is set when using `Set-ProcessMitigation -System -Disable  <big block of values from microsoft website>` an it returned $\color{blue}\textsf{{222222222222222220020000002000200000002000000000}}$.
 After a restart, running the `Get-ProcessMitigation` command for discord now shows that ASLR and CFG is disabled, with process explorer also confirming.
 This isn't limited to just discord, I checked steam an a couple games with the same results

 Another discovery is that if I used `-Force On` at the end of `Set-ProcessMitigation -System -Disable <values>` it instead set the mask as $\color{blue}\textsf{{666666666666666660060000006000600000006000000000}}$, which overrides mitigations completely at a system level but made some apps loop opening an closing child processes causing high cpu usage (discord, steam) The reason I can find for this is because apps override some mitigations for its children, for example a value of 2 signals that it should be disabled, but itll allow it if necessary.
 A value of 6 completely disallows this, causing those child processes to break.
-Use the `-Force On` syntax to set the override value when doing `Get-ProcessMitigation -System`
+Use the `-Force On` to set the override value when doing `Get-ProcessMitigation -System`

 You can disable mitigations with either of the options below, they do *literally* the same thing.